amartani/landrun/README.md

 - Execution control
 - TCP network restrictions
 - Process isolation
+- Default restrictive mode when no rules are specified

 Landlock is an access-control system that enables processes to securely restrict themselves and their future children.
 As a stackable Linux Security Module (LSM), it creates additional security layers on top of existing system-wide access controls, helping to mitigate security impacts from bugs or malicious behavior in applications.